Enid Blyton: Personal life

-Blyton's marriage to Pollock was troubled for years, and according to Crowe's memoir, she had a series of affairs, including lesbian relationships with one of the children's nannies and with Lola Onslow, an artist who illustrated Blyton's 1924 book, titled The Enid Blyton Book of Fairies.
+Blyton's marriage to Pollock was troubled for years, and according to Crowe's memoir, she had a series of affairs, including with one of the children's nannies and with Lola Onslow, an artist who illustrated Blyton's 1924 book, titled The Enid Blyton Book of Fairies.
 In 1941, Blyton met Kenneth Fraser Darrell Waters, a London surgeon with whom she began a serious affair.
 Pollock discovered the liaison and threatened to initiate divorce proceedings.
 Due to fears that exposure of her adultery would ruin her public image, it was ultimately agreed that Blyton would instead file for divorce against Pollock.
 According to Crowe's memoir, Blyton promised that if he admitted to infidelity, she would allow him parental access to their daughters; but after the divorce, he was denied contact with them, and Blyton made sure he was subsequently unable to find work in publishing.
 Pollock, having married Crowe on 26 October 1943, eventually resumed his heavy drinking and was forced to petition for bankruptcy in 1950.

 Blyton and Darrell Waters married at the City of Westminster Register Office on 20 October 1943.
 She changed the surname of her daughters to Darrell Waters and publicly embraced her new role as a happily married and devoted doctor's wife.
 After discovering she was pregnant in the spring of 1945, Blyton miscarried five months later, following a fall from a ladder.
 The baby would have been Darrell Waters's first child and the son for which they both longed.

 Blyton's health began to deteriorate in 1957, when, during a round of golf, she started to feel faint and breathless, and, by 1960, she was displaying signs of dementia.
-Her agent, George Greenfield, recalled that it was "unthinkable" for the "most famous and successful of children's authors with her enormous energy and computerlike memory" to be losing her mind and suffering from what is now known as Alzheimer's disease in her mid-60s.
+Her agent, George Greenfield, recalled that it was "unthinkable" for the "most famous and successful of children's authors with her enormous energy and computerlike memory" to be suffering from what is now known as Alzheimer's disease in her mid-60s.
 Worsening Blyton's situation was her husband's declining health throughout the 1960s; he suffered from severe arthritis in his neck and hips, deafness, and became increasingly ill-tempered and erratic until his death on 15 September 1967.